WHY DO DOCTORS MISS LYME DISEASE

 Clinical Takeaway

-Lyme disease was not always part of medical training, and that gap still affects diagnosis today.
+Lyme disease was not always part of routine medical training.

 Dr. Daniel Cameron, MD, MPH